jhauraw/laravel-integer-sql-dates/README.md

   * Plus: http://forum.kohanaframework.org/discussion/1404/int-vs-datetime-for-dates-in-databases

-Read these articles and see how complex it can be when you don't use INTS:
+Read these articles and see how complex it can be when you don't use INTs:

   * https://web.ivy.net/~carton/rant/MySQL-timezones.txt
   * http://stackoverflow.com/questions/19023978/should-mysql-have-its-timezone-set-to-utc